raisex-llc/ai-news-curation-site/astro-site/src/content/posts/2023-09-29-ethics-and-society-newsletter-5-hugging-face-goes-to-washington-and-other-summer-2023-musings.md

 ---
-title: "Ethics and Society Newsletter"
+title: "Ethics and Society Newsletter #5: Hugging Face Goes To Washington and Other Summer 2023 Musings"
 description: ""
 summary: ""
 pubDate: "Fri, 29 Sep 2023 00:00:00 GMT"